← All projects

 Each hotspot is a doorway: into a video, a primary-source document, a piece of curatorial commentary, a Washington letter, or a deeper room you can step inside.
 The interaction loop kept people exploring for an average of 18 minutes per session — a number that puts it in the top tier of any cultural-institution digital experience anywhere.

 The tour was designed with teachers in mind from day one: clean navigation, accessible language toggling across five languages, and an interpretive depth that supports a real lesson plan.
-It became a fixture in social studies curricula nationwide and a quiet workhorse for schools that couldn’t bring kids to Virginia.
+We didn’t stop at the experience itself — we built a full set of teacher resources around it: scaffolded activity sheets for elementary, middle, and high school; primary-source prompts; and classroom activities tied to specific stops on the tour.
+Those lesson plans still live on Mount Vernon’s site today, and the tour became a fixture in social studies curricula nationwide and a quiet workhorse for schools that couldn’t bring kids to Virginia.

 Why it mattered